9 Days London Itinerary on and off the Beaten Path

 You will also find inviting food stalls and natural juices.
 We tried some delicious hot apple juice, perfect for warming up our freezing bodies.

 The market is roofed so that you can enjoy it even on a rainy day.
-At a 5 minutes walking distance, you will reach Brick lane, Sunday Market.
+At a 5-minute walking distance, you will reach Brick Lane and the Sunday Market.

-Go there hungry, because it’s a food feast!
-From the time you enter, you smell delicious spicey dishes from international cuisine, also immensely appealing to the eyes.
+Go there hungry because it’s a food feast!
+From the time you enter, you smell delicious spicy dishes from international cuisine, which are also immensely appealing to the eyes.
 You want to try everything.

 The market continues along the road where outdoor vendors sell goods of all sorts, from decorative house objects to freaky clothes, but most of all, it’s the triumph of vintage clothing.
 If you have a special affection for vintage clothing and queer goods, this is your place.